srcodes12/connectivecpp.github.io/README.md

 ## Who is Using Connective C++ Software?

-Chops Net IP is in use at [Sound Life Sciences](https://www.soundlifesci.com/), a startup creating awesome medical software and devices for respiratory monitoring.
+Chops Net IP is in use at [Sound Life Sciences](https://www.soundlifesci.com/), a Seattle startup creating awesome medical software and devices that uses high frequency sound to monitor respiration rate to detect opiod overdose and early signs of infection.

 ## Team Bios